ecorventures/docker-scripts-amazon-s3/README.md

 can be attached to any container capable of running a bash script.
 It is extremely lightweight.

 This volume is designed to attach functionality to other containers.
-It is **not directly** designed to execute S3 commands from the Docker host, but you can run S3 commands directly from the Docker host by attaching to a pre-existing container (see Postgres example below).
+It depends on having bash and openssl available, supplied by the container it's being attached to.
+This image is **not directly** designed to execute S3 commands from the Docker host, but you can run S3 commands directly from the Docker host by attaching to a pre-existing container (see Postgres example below).
 If you just want a container to execute a command from the Docker host, [yep1/s3](https://hub.docker.com/r/yep1/s3/) may be more useful.

 ## Preparing the volume